 When is a professional liable for negligence?

-A professional adviser will normally owe you a duty of care to provide services of a reasonable standard.
-If they fall below that standard, they are said to have breached that duty.
+A professional adviser will normally owe you a duty of care to provide services with reasonable care and skill.
+If these standard are not met, they are said to have breached that duty.
 A claim for negligence may be established if you can prove that you suffered loss as a consequence, and that it was a ‘reasonably foreseeable’ result of the negligence.

 What losses can be recovered?